+Sample collection consisted of both grab samples (approximately 2 minute sample filling period) in tedlar bags as well as 8-hour samples collected in summa canisters in the indoor health office.
+The summa canisters were placed in the breathing zone and allowed to sit undisturbed for a period of 8 hours.

-Sample collection consisted of both a grab sample (over a 15 minute period) in a tedlar bag as well as an 8-hour sample collected in a summa canister in an the indoor auditorium at the school.
-Both samples were submitted for analysis of sulfur compounds by SCAQMD Method 307-91, hydrocarbon speciation by modified EPA 18, and BTEX by EPA Method TO-14.
+One tedlar bag sample and one summa canister sample were delivered to Quantum Analytical Services Inc., a laboratory certified by the South Coast Air Quality Management District (SCAQMD) and the California Air Resources Board (CARB).
+Both samples were submitted for analysis of sulfur compounds by SCAQMD Method 307-91, and hydrocarbon speciation by modified EPA 18.
 The complete laboratory report with analysis results is attached.

-The summa canisters were placed in the breathing zone and allowed to sit undisturbed for a period of 8 hours.
-Samples were delivered to Quantum Analytical Services Inc., a laboratory certified by the South Coast Air Quality Management District (SCAQMD) and the California Air Resources Board (CARB).